JohnoKing/jlocate/README.md

 ## Installation
 To install jlocate, run `make install` (does not override any existing implementations of locate(1)).
 Your user must be a member of the 'wheel' group to read the database.
+To uninstall jlocate, run `make uninstall` (this removes jlocate and the jlocate database).

 ## Configuration
 The config file is /etc/jlocate.rc, which can configure the location of